-- Before proceeding with the removal, ensure having anti-wrist wraps or some way to insulate the surroundings else you endanger spreading static charges.
+- Before proceeding with the removal, ensure that you have anti-wrist wraps or some way to insulate the surroundings, or else you endanger spreading static charges.

-- It would be best to have a screwdriver, plenty of paper towels, cotton swabs, and 90% isopropyl alcohol, along with spare thermal paste, before removing the CPU cooler.
+- Have a screwdriver, plenty of paper towels, cotton swabs, and 90% isopropyl alcohol, along with spare thermal paste, before removing the CPU cooler.

 - If you don’t heat the thermal paste, it can glue the CPU cooler with the CPU lid, and applying too much force can damage the CPU, the cooler, or the motherboard.

-Therefore, here is a small list of things you should be aware of before you go ahead with removing your Intel CPU cooler.
+Here is a list of things you should be aware of before removing your Intel CPU cooler:

-- We recommend avoiding power tools since they can potentially discharge static electricity.
-Also, such tools can apply a lot of force, damaging the motherboard and surrounding components.
-A basic handheld screwdriver or a magnetic tip screwdriver is a better option.
+- We recommend avoiding power tools since they can potentially discharge static electricity or damage the motherboard and surrounding components.

 Heat The Thermal Paste